nixphp/framework/docs/pages/index.md

 # Introduction

-Welcome to **PHPico** — a minimalist, modern PHP microframework.
+Welcome to **NixPHP** — a minimalist, modern PHP microframework.

-PHPico is built for developers who want:
+NixPHP is built for developers who want:

 - Full control over their application's structure
 - Minimal dependencies and maximum flexibility